Fordhouses: Public houses

 There are two pubs in and around the central Fordhouses area today.
 The Moreton Arms is located on Springfield Lane, which is a Marston's plc pub that specialises in food and good ale.
 The other is Moseley Park, a Table Table pub which also specialises in food and good ale.

 Until c.2003, The Vine (Grapevine) and annexed The Old Vine pubs stood on Vine Island (lending its name to the island).
 These have been pulled down and modern apartments now stand in its place, with a vine shaped fence paying homage to the old pub.
 On the Harrowby estate is a pub called The Harrowby, which stands on the corner of Patshull Avenue and Harrowby Road.

 There is also a members only social club on Pendeford / Fordhouses border, which is part of the Fordhouses Cricket Club (formerly Dowtys).

 People, groups & organisations

 The mixed voice choir group, The Marston Singers, are a Fordhouses-based choir group.
 They formed in 1961 when Keith Lloyd along with other employees from engineering company Marston Excelsior Limited set up a small choir.
-Though this disbanded in 1964, the choir were back in 1970 & continue to this day.
+Though this disbanded in 1964, the choir were back in 1970 and continue to this day.
 Fordhouses also has an Air Training Corps squadron based on Bee Lane.